nickh/octo-enigma/README.md

-# It's an Octo-enigma!!!
+# It's an Octo Enigma!!!

-Testing commit references
+Testing commit references et al

 Here's a change to make a PR out of.